ceydapatir/MovieArchiveAPI_Week4/README.md

 ### GenresController.cs
 * GET   /api/Genres: This request throws an error if there is no genre in the database, otherwise it returns genres data.
-* GET   /api/Genres/{id}: This request returns the genre data has the received id in the database, and if there is no such genre, it throws an error.
+* GET   /api/Genres/{id}: This request returns the genre data has the received id, and if there is no such genre, it throws an error.
-* GET   /api/Genres/{name}: This request returns the genre data has the received name in the database, and if there is no such genre, it throws an error.
+* GET   /api/Genres/name: This request returns the genre data has the received name ([FromQuery] string name), and if there is no such genre, it throws an error.
 * POST  /api/Genres: This request creates a new genre if there is no genre with the same id, otherwise it throws an error.
 * PUT   /api/Genres/{id}: This request updates the genre data, with the received id, and if there is no such genre, it throws an error.
 * DELETE   /api/Genres/{id}: This request deletes the genre data, with the received id, and if there is no such genre, it throws an error.